matthiasweigand/matthiasweigand.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
-I am a PhD student in Economics at Harvard University.
+I am a PhD student in Economics at Harvard University, focusing on economic history and political economy.

-In June 2018, I graduated from LMU Munich with a B.Sc. in Economics.

-I am interested in economic history and political economy.
-My research focuses on the institutional and ideological consolidation of territorial states, and on the rise of urban economies.
 A list of research projects can be found [here](research).

 My cv can be found [here](files/cv_weigand.pdf).